sharispe/slib/slib-dsm/src/main/java/com/github/sharispe/slib/dsm/core/README.md

 ## Credits

-RDSM as first been proposed by SÃ©bastien Harispe (during a Postdoctoral research position at Ecole des mines d'AlÃ¨s).
+RDSM as first been proposed by Sébastien Harispe (during a Postdoctoral research position at Ecole des mines d'Alès).